SamLorenzoSanc/Portfolio-Astro/README.md

 # Portfolio-Astro
-This is a portfolio project using new javascript frameworks
+This is a portfolio project using new javascript framework